 And if you’re seriously thinking about climbing Mt Fuji, then this is the article for you.

-And finally, see how reinvention can occur following tragedy in the vibrant cities of Hiroshima and Nagasaki.
+And finally, see how reinvention can occur following tragedy in the lively cities of Hiroshima and Nagasaki.

-In short, once you’ve seen the highlights of Japan, it’s time to learn how to get off the beaten track in Japan.
+In short, once you’ve seen the highlights of Japan (and followed our list of first time travel tips for Japan to do so), it’s time to learn how to get off the beaten track in Japan.

 Japanese food always been tasty and colorful.
 Once tried wasabi that was insane strong herb…